Swetaswetha/portfolio-website/README.md

 - **CSS** – Basic styling for layout and design

 ## How to view
-you can access my portfolio website by visiting[link]
+you can access my portfolio website by visiting[https://swetaswetha.github.io/portfolio-website/]

 Thank you for visiting my portfolio Website!